Obama proposes defense cut after decade of growth

-WASHINGTON The 2013 U.S. defense budget that President Barack Obama sent to Congress on Monday includes funding for a shift in strategic focus to the Asia-Pacific even as it slashes spending on weapons and personnel to reduce costs by $487 billion over the next decade.
+WASHINGTON President Barack Obama unveiled a 2013 defense budget on Monday that proposes cuts in Pentagon spending for the first time since 1998, slashing military personnel costs and weapons purchases as it trims $487 billion in projected outlays over the next decade.

-The president's spending plan calls for a Pentagon base budget of $525.4 billion, about $5.1 billion, or 1 percent, less than approved in 2012.
+The president's spending plan calls for a Pentagon base budget of $525.4 billion, about $5.1 billion less than approved in 2012.
 The cost of U.S. wars abroad would fall 23 percent, to $88.5 billion from $115 billion, primarily due to the U.S. withdrawal from Iraq and a drawdown in Afghanistan.

-The lower war costs assume U.S. force levels in Afghanistan in 2013 will remain at 67,500, the number they are expected to reach this fall once the Pentagon withdraws the troops it sent to the war zone in 2010 to counter Taliban advances.

-Obama's budget request for intelligence activities, both civilian and military, was $71.8 billion.
-Of that amount, Director of National Intelligence James Clapper, who oversees the CIA, National Counterterrorism Center and other agencies, requested $52.6 billion.

-The Pentagon plans to spend at least $2.8 billion on new weapons needed as part of that shift, including $300 million toward a new long-range bomber.
-The Pentagon plans to spend $6.3 billion to develop the nuclear-capable aircraft over the next five years and eventually will purchase 80 to 100 of the planes.

-The budget invests in several other high-priority initiatives, including $10.4 billion on special operations forces, $3.4 billion on cyber capabilities, $9.7 billion on missile defense and $11.9 billion on science and technology.

-"This budget plan represents a historic shift to the future, recognizing that we are at a strategic point after a decade of war," Defense Secretary Leon Panetta said.
+"This budget plan represents a historic shift to the future, recognizing that we are at a strategic point after a decade of war," Defense Secretary Leon Panetta said in a statement.
 "The plan is aligned to strategic priorities we have identified to keep America safe and maintain the strongest military in the world."

 The defense budget slashes personnel costs by $6.7 billion as the military begins to cut its overall force size by about 100,000 troops over five years.
 The Army is to take the bulk of the reductions - about 72,000 soldiers.